 Thousands of people suffer injuries from a slip and fall each year.
-At The Weinstein Firm, our slip and fall lawyers can represent you if you have a case.
+Schedule your free consultation with The Weinstein Firm, our slip and fall lawyers can represent you if you have a case.
 We know how much a personal injury can put your life on hold.
 You should not be forced to pay when you are not at fault.

 Causes of Slip and Fall Accidents

-Our slip and fall attorneys can evaluate the evidence to determine how the property owner was negligent.
+Personal injury attorneys can evaluate the evidence to determine how the property owner was negligent.
 It may be a poorly installed guardrail or a hinge that came loose.
-Property owners have the responsibility of ensuring that the premises is clear of any hazards, whether it is due to foreign objects on the ground, ice or snow, a spill, or toxic materials that poison the environment.
+Property owners have the responsibility of ensuring that the premises are clear of any hazards, whether it is due to foreign objects on the ground, ice or snow, a spill, or toxic materials that poison the environment.

 We can handle slip and fall cases caused by any of the following: